-The day to day operation of the LEP is in turn managed through the Executive Committee which is chaired by the Chief Executive and attended by the senior leadership team.
-Operational teams are organised around three separate areas of work, Strategy & Policy, Investments and Services which are all supported by the Corporate team.
+The day to day operation of the LEP is in turn managed through the Executive Committee which is attended by the Chief Executive and the Senior Management team.
+Teams are organised into Regional Projects, Skills and Innovation, Investments, Programme Management, and Business Engagement, with oversight and support from the corporate team.